Catalog

 an individual)

-cataloged elsewhere)
+cataloged and housed elsewhere)

 - Various parts of an individual (e.g., tissues cataloged separately